Artem Matus

-Artem Valeriovych Matus (Артем Валерійович Матус; born 12 June 2003) is a Ukrainian professional footballer who plays as a goalkeeper for Ukrainian club Kremin Kremenchuk.
+Artem Valeriovych Matus (Артем Валерійович Матус; born 12 June 2003) is a Ukrainian professional footballer who plays as a goalkeeper for Ukrainian club Lokomotyv Kyiv.

 Early life

 Artem Holiak was born on 12 June 2003, in Kryvyi Rih, Ukraine.
 As a child, Holiak played for Christian Football Club Penuel in his hometown Kryvyi Rih.
-He than joined DYuSSh FA Kryvbas.
+He then joined DYuSSh FA Kryvbas.
 He played a total of 74 matches including First League U-19 Championship with Kryvbas-2 (Hirnyk) and Krystal.
 Some time from late 2021 and before he signed for Ahrobiznes, Holiak changed his last name to Matus.

 Career

 Kryvbas-2

 On 20 September 2020 new team was presented in Kryvyi Rih.
 Kryvbas-2 was admitted into the Amateur Championship.
 Hirnyk team was split with first team players becoming Kryvbas and U-19 becoming Kryvbas-2.
 For the season 2020–21, Matus was in the squad.
 He was an unused substitute in one match.
 He had the number 79 shirt.
 He also took part in First League U-19 Championship that year.
 Kryvbas-2 played under old name Hirnyk.
 He featured in 8 matches.
 He also took part in Kryvyu Rih winter city championship in 2021.